mdcourse/mdcourse.github.io/_sources/chapters/chapter4.rst.txt

 .. label:: end_MinimizeEnergy_class

-An important parameter is *maximum_steps*, which sets the maximum number of steps that the energy minimization will last.
-A *cut_off* with a default value of 9 Ångströms is also defined.
-The *neighbor* parameter sets the period between two recalculations of the neighbor lists, and the *displacement* with a default value of 0.01 Ångström sets the initial value for atom displacement.
+An important parameter is *maximum_steps*, which sets the maximum number of steps for the energy minimization process.
+A *cut_off* value with a default of 9 Ångströms is also defined.
+The *neighbor* parameter determines the interval between recalculations of the neighbor lists, and the *displacement* parameter, with a default value of 0.01 Ångström, sets the initial atom displacement value.

+The *thermo_outputs* and *data_folder* parameters are used for printing data to files.
+These two parameters will be useful in the next chapter, :ref:`chapter5-label`.

 Nondimensionalize units
 -----------------------

-Two parameters from the *MinimizeEnergy* class must be nondimensionalized, namely *cut_off* and *displacement*.
+As was done previously, some parameters from the *MinimizeEnergy* class must be non-dimensionalized: *cut_off* and *displacement*.
 Add the following method to the *MinimizeEnergy* class:

 .. label:: start_MinimizeEnergy_class